timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle I-Trust Fund Code/CHAPTER 98-TRUST FUND CODE/Subchapter A-Establishment of Trust Funds.md

   * (1) appropriated to the Harbor Maintenance Trust Fund as provided in this section,

-  * (2) transferred to the Harbor Maintenance Trust Fund by the Saint Lawrence Seaway Development Corporation pursuant to section 13(a) of the Act of May 13, 1954, or
+  * (2) transferred to the Harbor Maintenance Trust Fund by the Great Lakes St. Lawrence Seaway Development Corporation pursuant to section 13(a) of the Act of May 13, 1954, or

   * (3) credited to the Harbor Maintenance Trust Fund as provided in section 9602(b).